 What is Post-Concussion Syndrome?

 Post-concussion syndrome (PCS) is a range of physical, cognitive, and emotional symptoms that may develop after a person is diagnosed with a concussion.
 Types of signs and symptoms can include persistent headaches, dizziness, light and noise sensitivity, blurred visions, nausea and vomiting, mood swings, anxiety, and depression.
 These are commonly thought of as the hidden symptoms of a concussion becuase many people ignore them initially thinking it will just pass.
 PCS can also be associated with post-traumatic hypopituitarism, though this is much more likely to be found in people with moderate or severe TBI.

 A cognitive deficit is an impairment of a person’s ability to acquire and process knowledge and use it to understand the world.
 Cognitive deficits are common with TBI, ranging from mild to severe.
 They can significantly impact a person’s ability to work, participate in leisure activities, and maintain interpersonal relationships.
 These are usually diagnosed via clinical questioning and tests such as the General Diagnostic Battery and Neuropsychological Evaluation and Brain Injury Functional Evaluation Program.

 What is a General Diagnostic Battery and Neuropsychological Evaluation?

-A General Diagnostic Battery and Neuropsychological Evaluation is a series of tests performed by a neuropsychologist to evaluate a patient’s mental, cognitive, and emotional condition.
-This test generally takes about 4 hours to complete and it is completely noninvasive.
-Typically, a history is taken and then the test is performed.
-This test evaluates a patient in six areas:
+A General Diagnostic Battery and Neuropsychological Evaluation is a series of tests performed by a neuropsychologist to evaluate a patient’s cognitive and psychological condition.
+It generally takes about 4 hours to complete and is entirely noninvasive.
+The test measures:

 What is a Brain Injury Functional Evaluation Program?